The Delicate Art of Selling Sex Toys Online

-Lioness, as we’ve reported previously did so really well by basically posting videos to instagram of testimonials they had been sent and reading them -no visual of their product, and probably most importantly the link went to their youtube page not their website.
-Clearly a brand awareness driven advert, but these are adverts that can help an adult brand gain traction and grow sales, if that next video they see entices the customer further.
+Lioness, as we’ve reported previously, did so really well by basically posting videos to Instagram of testimonials they had been sent and reading them.
+There was no visual of their product and, probably most importantly, the link went to their youtube page, not their website.
+It’s clearly a brand awareness driven advert, but they can help an adult brand gain traction and grow sales if the next video they see entices the customer further.
 These ads appeared on Facebook and Instagram.

-This tactic in essence is again about diverting traffic away from a direct promotion to a secondary location (PR).
-However, this is likely to contain some direct marketing and links to the product or website and some real product information.
+This tactic, in essence, is again about diverting traffic away from a direct promotion to a secondary location (PR).
+However, this is likely to contain some direct marketing and links to the product or website as well as some real product information.

-This tactic is basically influencer marketing on social media, however again rather than drive users to your website it is about brand awareness and discovery.
-Its about ensuring people are talking about your brand and your brand is one of the first in their mind if they want to buy something of an adult nature. — don’t forget you can also tie this up with affiliate marketing (see below).
+This tactic is basically influencer marketing on social media.
+However, again, rather than drive users to your website it focuses on brand awareness and discovery.
+It’s about ensuring people are talking about your brand and your brand is one of the first things on their mind if they want to buy something of an adult nature.
+Don’t forget that you can also tie this up with affiliate marketing (see below).

-The reality is social media is changing, I am seeing more adult adverts for sexual health and well being than ever before.
-Almost daily — I am not saying the rules are about the change, but the number of times things are being flagged and/or removed is reducing I believe.
+The reality is that social media is changing, I am seeing more adult adverts for sexual health and wellbeing than ever before — almost daily.
+I’m not saying the rules are about to change, but the number of times things are being flagged or removed is reducing, I believe.
 I do think there are some real battles ahead, but there are ways around social media advertising and promoting products.

-So is it all fair in love and social media advertising? errr well … you let me know, have you had success advertising your products?
+So is it all fair in love and social media advertising?
+Well…you let me know, have you had success advertising your products?

 Can You Use PPC for Advertising Sex Toys?

-Advertising on Google and Bing is a little easier than on social media, thats simply because Google say it “is allowed only under certain conditions” and Bing says you “may participate in the Adult Advertising Program”.
-You can read their full policies here — Google and Bing.
+Advertising on Google and Bing is a little easier than on social media, simply because Google says it “is allowed only under certain conditions” and Bing says you “may participate in the Adult Advertising Program.”
+You can read their full policies here: Google and Bing.

-Google will run PPC only ads, not display ads or GDN ads, within permited countries where conditions are met.
+Google will run PPC only ads, not display ads or GDN ads, within permitted countries where conditions are met.

-THE RULES!
-Google has often been asked to comment or clarify on this but just points to the policy, and for me there isn’t much to clarify, the rules are clear … don’t be obscene, talk about sex, masturbation, oral sex etc — but you can talk about Sex toys, lubricants, aphrodisiacs and even sexual enhancers.
+The rules.
+Google has often been asked to comment or clarify on this but just points to the policy.
+To me, there isn’t much to clarify — the rules are clear: don’t be obscene, talk about sex, masturbation, oral sex, etc — but you can talk about sex toys, lubricants, aphrodisiacs, and even sexual enhancers.

 Bing is a little more interesting in its rules.
 First you have to be registered as mentioned above.
-Secondly, they have caveats on their categorisations — so for example on sex toys — if you are into your bondage, then you probably won’t find it advertised on Bing as “Advertisers may not advertise violent activity, brutality and torture related content.” and they cite “ Looking to inflict pain?
+Secondly, they have caveats on their categorisations.
+So for example on sex toys — if you are into your bondage, then you probably won’t find it advertised on Bing as “Advertisers may not advertise violent activity, brutality, and torture related content.” and they cite “ Looking to inflict pain?
 Huge inventory.
-Free shipping on the latest toys.” as an ad which would be disallowed.
+Free shipping on the latest toys.” as an ad that would be disallowed.